The Research Advisory Committee

 - assist with funding opportunities for research or outreach

 - find out more about who is 'becoming vegan'

-The Research Advisory Committee is co-ordinated by Research Officer, Dr Lorna Brocksopp and our Chair, Dr Richard Twine.
+The Research Advisory Committee is co-ordinated by Research & Impact Manager, Dr Lorna Brocksopp and our Chair, Dr Richard Twine.
 If you would like more information about becoming a member of the Committee, please contact Lorna with a brief biography and your research expertise/interests.

 Meet our Research Advisory Committee

 Lecturer in Psychology, Lancaster University